GittyBittyLitty/OpenEPaper/M3-Tag-Firmware-changelog.md

 - FW-version is now shown in the webinterface (shown as "fw: 36")

 Errata: FW still uses GPIOTE for buttons/NFC events.
 GPIOTE consumes quite a bit more power than should be needed.
 Turning it off certainly helps, and optimizes power consumption by about 50%, but buttons won't work.
 GPIOTE is turned off for the 4.3" tags, as they don't have any buttons

-## 0025 - LED control ##
--this firmware finally allows proper led control.
-This requires an AP update